-Rogan Josh is an aromatic curry from Kashmir, traditionally made with lamb, mutton, or goat and is one of the signature recipes of Kashmiri cuisine.
-There are of course tons of other Rogan Josh recipes out there, so why the hell should you consider this one?
+Rogan Josh is a very aromatic curry from Kashmir, traditionally made with lamb, mutton, or goat, and is one of the signature recipes of Kashmiri cuisine.
+There are of course tons of other Rogan Josh recipes out there, so why the hell should you bother with this one?

-Well – for starters, I have yet to see a recipe that is as streamlined and non-fiddly and un-labor intensive (that’s not even a real word!) as this one, while also delivering restaurant quality results.
+Well – for starters, I have yet to see a recipe that is as streamlined and non-fiddly and un-labor intensive (that’s not even a real word!), while also delivering restaurant quality results.

 Secondly, there’s a good chance you’ll already have most, if not all the spices in your galley already.
 And thirdly…umm….it’s tasty AF?

 This is a warm, rather than a hot curry; these Kashmiri chilies clock in at only 1,500-2,000 Scoville.
 Compared to, say, Jalapeño or Cayenne which is rated at typically 3-5,000 and 35,000 Scoville respectively, they are super mild, and extremely flavorful.

 If you are in Norway, you can get them here.
 If you can’t find Kashmiri chili, use some beautiful Cayenne chilies and a dash paprika instead, but make sure to use fewer, as they are much hotter!